AlexK020908/210-project/README.md

 - as a user I want to be able to view net profits
 - as a user I want to be able to view my total amount of money spent on each support investment everytime I add a new entry
+- as a user, I want to be able to keep the list size of purchases list the same if an entry with existing name is added.
 - as a user I want to be able to view my total money spent on Sneaker investments everytime I add a new entry.
 - as a user, I want to be able to save my purchased proxy list to file
 - as a user, I want to be able to save my purchased cook group list to file